 What are the benefits?

-Life cover from the moment you join, with a lump sum of two times your career average pay being paid if you die in service under the age of 75.
+Life cover from the moment you join, with a lump sum of two times your career average pay paid if you die in service under age 75.

 Cover for your family with a pension for your spouse or civil partner and for eligible children should you die.